syncfusion-content/ej2-react-docs/ej2-react/treegrid/getting-started.md

 ```

 > Replace `'YOUR_LICENSE_KEY_HERE'` with the actual license key obtained from your Syncfusion account.
 For more information, refer to the [Syncfusion Licensing documentation](https://ej2.syncfusion.com/react/documentation/licensing/license-key-registration).

-> **Note:** A valid Syncfusion license is required for production use.
-Without a valid license, a trial license warning message will be displayed.

 ## Troubleshooting